Who Needs Genetic Testing for Cancer?

 Based on your family history, your doctor may refer you to a genetic counselor, who will review your family medical history, discuss the role of genetics in cancer and perform a hereditary cancer risk assessment.
 This assessment covers:

-- Your odds of having a genetic mutation
+- Your odds of having a genetic mutation (or abnormal gene)

 - An estimate of your cancer risks